 You don’t have to spend a ton of money on new toys to keep your kids entertained this summer.
 Just get a little creative, a little crafty, and have a good time.

 Download your free Kids Summer Activities printable here.

-1. Include an ice block treasure hunt to your summer bucket list.
+1. Create an ice block treasure hunt.